-St. Joseph Hall includes the Perper Mailroom, a coin-operated laundry facility and the Campus Store, which sells textbooks, supplies, clothing, snacks and gifts.
-The store also provides checkcashing services.
+St. Joseph Hall includes the Perper Mailroom, a coin-operated laundry facility and the Campus Store, which sells supplies, clothing, snacks and gifts.
+The store also provides check-cashing services.
+The building also houses the Enrollment Center.

 The Keith C. and Elaine Johnson Wold Performing Arts Center at Lynn University, designed by noted architect Herbert S. Newman, is a state-of-the-art performance facility.
 Dedicated in March 2010, the 750-seat theatre features superb acoustics and a modern lighting system.
 The studio provides the traditional "black box" environment for smaller or more avant-garde drama productions or musical performances.